MicrosoftDocs/ATADocs/ATPDocs/support.md

 :::image type="content" source="media/contactsupport1.png" alt-text="How can we help?" lightbox="media/contactsupport1.png":::

-In case the suggested articles aren't sufficient, you can open a service request.
+In case the suggested articles aren't sufficient, you can open a service request by selecting **Contact support** at the bottom of the pane.

 ### Open a service request